Scientists Explain A Common Fight In Basketball

 It's not clear why many people have this bias.
 Tang says it might support the theory that we're "constantly predicting the world and trying to create this mental model of what's going to happen."
 But they don't know whether there is actually a sensory difference in when things register in the brain, he says.

-And it's worth noting that people don't always think their action happened first when two things happen nearly simultaneously – it's simply a significant bias.
+And it's worth noting that people don't always think their action happened first when two things happen nearly simultaneously — it's simply a significant bias.
 Some people are more susceptible to it than others.
-And, he said, other factors are likely to play into it – for example, "if it's a competitive situation, you're probably more likely to bias whatever decision is going to be more favorable to you."
+And, he said, other factors are likely to play into it.
+For example, "if it's a competitive situation, you're probably more likely to bias whatever decision is going to be more favorable to you."

 Which brings us back to elite athletes.
 Are they more or less likely to have this bias toward their own actions?

-"It's a little difficult to say and it can go either way," he says.
-Athletes deal with these quick reaction times all the time, so Tang is wondering whether this is a bias that can be trained away.
+"It's a little difficult to say and it can go either way," Tang says.
+Athletes deal with these quick reaction times all the time, so he is wondering whether this is a bias that can be trained away.
 "If you have all of these close temporal events that they have to discriminate between, then they might be better at telling which one actually happened first or second," he says.

 But on the other hand, athletes are constantly in competitive situations — which, as he has noted, may exacerbate the bias.